w3f/polkadot-wiki/docs/learn/how-to/sign-transaction.md

 !!! tip "GOOD TO KNOW"

     In the transaction details, **the amount is displayed in Planck**.
 One DOT contains 10,000,000,000 Planck.
-You can read more about it in our [article](verify-extrinsic.md).
+You can read more about it in this [article](verify-extrinsic.md).

 3\.
 To sign the transaction, enter your account password in the "unlock account with password" field: